The Goddard Difference

-- More personal involvement than an on-line degree.
+- More personal involvement than an online degree.

-An advisor is a member of the faculty who helps the student plan their independent study and who supervises the study through the exchange (typically every three weeks with some program variation) of student packets and faculty responses.
+An advisor is a member of the faculty who helps the student plan their independent study and who supervises the study through the exchange (typically every three weeks with some program variation) of student work and faculty responses.
 At semester’s end, advisor and student write narrative evaluations and a determination is made by the advisor as to whether the semester was successful.
 During residencies, advisors meet individually and in small groups with students whose studies they supervise.

 Culminating students present their final products to the Goddard community through a workshop or reading offered at their commencement residency.
 Such presentations contribute invaluable knowledge and inspiration to the Goddard community and serve to honor student work.